geoportti/DEM-masking-with-sea-polygons/README.md

 If you don't have acceess to Taito, you can download the MTK-Vakavesi data from [Paituli][1].
 The 2m and 10m dem data of Finland is availabe at [File service of open data][2] by NLS.

+## Workflow
+The script Dem_masker.py goes through wanted 2m dem files in Taito.
+You can define the area of dem files by the